Enteric Physiology and Imaging Facility

 Also provided is technical support for research gastroenterologists who need to perform upper or lower endoscopy to obtain visual or surface tissue sampling of the intestinal tract.
 For example, endoscopy is used for malignancy surveillance of Barrett's esophagus and assessment of experimental treatments for eosinophilic esophagitis.
 It's also used to facilitate the placement of physiologic test catheters and to obtain tissue for current and future genetic testing.

-The Enteric Physiology and Imaging Facility was previously the physiologic research laboratory of Michael Camilleri, M.D. — now the facility's director — and was located in the former General Clinical Research Center (GCRC) at Mayo Clinic Hospital, Saint Marys Campus.
-The laboratory moved to the Charlton Building when the Charlton Clinical Research Unit (CRU) was established.
+The Enteric Physiology and Imaging Facility was previously the physiologic research laboratory of Michael Camilleri, M.D., now the facility's director.
+The laboratory is located in the Charlton Building Clinical Research and Trails Unit (CRTU).
 Services in this facility are not available to investigators outside Mayo Clinic.

 Services and equipment